 We are delighted to announce that at the Cornwall Museums Heritage Awards, we were awarded the Heritage Heroes and Leader of the Year awards.
 We have a great volunteer team and this is a great acknowledgement of their hard work.

 In July we will be adding a Media Wall downstairs in the museum, which will allow our visitors to listen to six whispering portraits of prisoners in the Gaol, and to decide whether they are guilty or not.
 We are holding Community workshops to create the stories behind the prisoners and are delighted to have young people in Looe involved with this project.

-Our new displays for 2022 will include the history of the Canal and Railway in Looe, a display of the Raddy cameras and several displays of the Raddy photographs throughout the museum, as well as a Royal Kings and Queens Quiz for children.
+Our displays include the history of the Canal and Railway in Looe, a display of the Raddy cameras and several displays of the Raddy photographs throughout the museum, as well as a Royal Kings and Queens Quiz for children.

 All are very welcome to our museum and we have disabled access via a ramp downstairs, where there is a tour of the upstairs on the television screen.
 Dogs are also very welcome on a lead and we have our dressing up clothes for children again, so they can act out our Court plays with their families!

 Please remember that we are all volunteers at the museum, and there are times when the museum might not be open due to illness.

 April 3rd – October 29th

 Monday, Tuesday, Wednesday, Thursday and Friday 11.00 – 16.00

 Saturday and Sunday 11.00 – 13.30

 Adults £3, Children Free (Dogs welcomed on a lead)